Square-Foot Gardening: Plans, Soil, Plants and Tips

 • The sets of squares are separated by pathways.

-Square-Foot Gardening vs Conventional Gardening
+Square Foot Gardening Versus Conventional Gardening

 Often we start off with good intentions of having a vegetable garden.
 But soon we find we don't have the time to dedicate to these plants that are soon overrun with weeds and pests.
-Square-Foot Gardening for vegetables is the answer.
+Square Foot Gardening for vegetables is the answer.
 According to Mel, by using this system you will save 80% of your space, time and money normally needed to garden, and in addition your results will produce a better harvest that is continuous with less work.

-Square-Foot Gardening: Getting Started - The Soil
+Square Foot Gardening: Getting Started - The Soil

 Many people find themselves with soil that is not the perfect growing medium for growing great flowers and vegetables.
 Furthermore, to try and improve this existing soil will not only take a lot of time, effort and money, but it could be several seasons before one gets good results.
 If you have poor soil then growing vegetables in containers, as squarefoot gardening is, is the only way to go.